 Here’s why stress testing is important in retirement planning: simple straight-line retirement return calculators don’t account for the variability in investment returns or the timing of down years.
 The only factor is a static average annual return.
 Significantly, these basic compounded return calculators only assume your investment account will grow.
 They ignore the other half of the equation that produced the average.

-Don’t rush to pay off your mortgage.
+Don’t rush to pay off your mortgage…or buy a house with cash.

 As with nearly everything in life, there’s an opportunity cost that comes with each decision we make.
 Whether you share the urge to live without a mortgage or simply aren’t sure where else to put extra cash, realize prepaying your mortgage isn’t always a good idea.
 Especially with rates so low, using the money from selling your business to pay off your mortgage early might be a mistake.